StackVista/datadog-sdk-testing/README.md

 # datadog-sdk-testing
-Gem repo providing Integration SDK testing/scaffolding facilities (unpublished).
+Gem repo providing Integration SDK testing/scaffolding facilities.

 ## usage
 This gem essentially just provides a set of rake tasks to help you get up and running with integration testing and scaffolding.
 We expect to use this gem in `integrations-core` and `integrations-extras`.